fanyadan/Linux-kernel-build-environment/README.md

-# Linux Kernel Build Environment for macOS
+# Linux Kernel Build Environment for MacOS

 This project is licensed under the terms of the GNU General Public License v3.0 (GPL-3.0).
 See the `LICENSE` file for details.

-# Linux Kernel Build Environment for macOS
+# Linux Kernel Build Environment for MacOS

 This setup provides a Docker-based Linux environment for compiling the Linux kernel on macOS, with full **cross-compilation support** for multiple architectures.
 Build x86_64, ARM64, ARM, and RISC-V kernels from your ARM64 Mac!